flimflam-austin/hugo-cms-test/site/content/quick_reads/20190905-18-08-03-qq-russian-threat-real/index.md

       election rolls or voting infrastructure.
     _key: card-1-dfc53d0a-252f-45c6-b3b6-5ad01c85479e
   - order: 1
+    body: >-
-    body: "> ‘I am the daughter of an immigrant.”  \n  \n  \n  \nIvanka Trump, Pres.
-Trumpa\x18s daughter and senior adviser.
-She went on to say of her mother she came to this country legally and we have to be very careful about incentivizing behavior that puts children at risk of being trafficked, at risk of entering this country with coyotes or making an incredibly dangerous journey alone."
+      > "I am the daughter of an immigrant.”

+      Ivanka Trump, Pres.
+Trump's daughter and senior adviser.
+She went on to say of her mother she came to this country legally and we have to be very careful about incentivizing behavior that puts children at risk of being trafficked, at risk of entering this country with coyotes or making an incredibly dangerous journey alone.
     _key: card-2-dc5676cc-c14d-4ce3-bc68-d4a4a6149431
   - order: 2
-    body: "> “If it doesn’t say a\x18Men’s Wearhouse,’ I don’t know it.’  \n  \n  \n  \nJudge T.S.
+    body: "> “If it doesn’t say a\x18Men’s Wearhouse,’ I don’t know it.\"  \n  \n  \n  \nJudge T.S.
 Ellis III, asking about the brand names of defendantA Paul Manafort’s lavish wardrobe paid for with wire transfers from offshore accounts, including a $15,000A ostrich-skin jacket."
     _key: card-3-136a846a-cc44-4820-b63f-ed7ade203612
   - order: 3
     body: >-